bndtools/bnd/CONTRIBUTING.md

 ### Merge approval

-The bnd maintainers will review your pull request and, if approved, will merge into the main repo.
+The Bnd maintainers will review your pull request and, if approved, will merge into the main repo.

 ### How can I become a maintainer?